Introduction

 Any expression that leaves the compiler with too much ambiguity can create similar work.

-The same approach still applies to those cases:
+The same approach still applies:

 - Measure slow expression shapes.